 One trick we use in our house for better baby sleep is an herbal baby bath.

 An herbal bath like this can soothe, calm and relax the both of you and may be just what you need.

 It’s a calming element that’s perfect to add to your babies bedtime routine that helps baby (and mama) welcome sleep.

-An herb bath helps to clean baby without using soaps that are usually too harsh on their delicate skin.
+An herb bath helps to clean baby without using soaps that can be too harsh on their delicate skin.
 Soap should be avoided as much as possible those first few weeks to let the good bacteria (aka the skin biome) develop properly.
-The herbs will also help they can help soothe their skin and calm the nerves.
+The herbs will also help they can help soothe their skin and calm restless nerves.

 Baby Herb Bath Mix

 These are all perfect to help those little baby skin problems that newborns seem to get.
-Mine both had some sort of combination of baby acne, random rashes, cradle cap and my second had the worst diaper rashs due to his super sensitive skin.
-(He got herb baths on the regular, and they helped him calm down and heal his skin.
-I know my poor baby had to be hurting!)
+Mine both had some sort of combination of baby acne, random rashes, cradle cap and my second had the worst diaper rash due to his super sensitive skin.

 This is a great option for those who already use herbs, or are interested in starting your own herb collection.
 Easily put together your own mix and add or subtract ingredients based on preferences and needs.
 This is a great alternative if you are concerned that baby may have an allergy to a particular herb.
 Make sure to use quality, organic herbs.
 Good ingredients to use that are safe for baby are: